damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 ---
-title: "Deploy the code coverage report to GitLab Pages"
+title: "Publish code coverage report with GitLab Pages"
 author: Grzegorz Bizon
 author_twitter: GrzegorzBizon
 categories: tutorial
 image_title:
-description: "Deploying code coverage report as GitLab Pages"
+description: "Publish code coverage report with GitLab Pages"
 ---

 In GitLab we believe that everyone can contribute.
 We also use automated